RashedKewan/Intersection-Prioritization/README.md

 This project can be broken down into 3 modules:

-1. `Vehicle Detection Module` - This module is responsible for detecting the number of vehicles in the data that received as input from the Waze application.
-More specifically, it will provide as output the number of vehicles of each vehicle class such as car, bike, bus and truck.
+1. `Vehicle Detection Module` - This module is responsible for detecting the number of vehicles in the data that are received as an input from the Waze application.
+More specifically, it will provide as an output to the number of vehicles for each vehicle class such as car, bike, bus and truck.

 2. `Signal Switching Algorithm` - This algorithm updates the red, green, and yellow times of all signals.
-These timers are set bases on several factors such as the number of lanes, minimum overall weight of vehicles that detected on the lane, etc.
+These timers are set basesd on several factors such as the number of lanes, minimum overall weight of the vehicles that are detected on the lane, etc.

-3. `Simulation Module` - A simulation is developed from scratch using [Pygame](https://www.pygame.org/news) library to simulate traffic signals and vehicles moving across a traffic intersections.
+3. `Simulation Module` - A simulation is developed from scratch using [Pygame](https://www.pygame.org/news) library to simulate traffic signals and vehicles that are moving across traffic intersections.

 ------------------------------------------